 You can follow a similar approach to planning the week.
 Break your action items into big, small and people.
 The main difference is you can now plan in much more detail.
 Allow yourself to be more specific and schedule tasks into parts of the day or specific times.

 I’ll be covering the daily planning process in more detail in a future post.

 I hope the steps and examples above explain everything clearly.
 But, if something isn’t clear or if you have a question, I’d be happy to help.
-Send me an email or reach out on twitter below.
+Just send me an email.